ZiqiLoveSunshine/ZiqiLoveSunshine.github.io/_experiences/2023Manipulate.md

 type: "Robot Arm control"
 permalink: /experiences/2023Manipulate
 date: 2023.3-2023.9
-citation: 'Ziqi Ma, Changda Tian and Yue Gao.
-Manipulate as Human: Learning Task-oriented Manipulation Skills by Adversarial Motion Priors.
-Submitted to IEEE ICRA 2024 and Under Review, Sept 2023.'
+citation: 'Ma Z, Tian C, Gao Y. Manipulate as human: learning task-oriented manipulation skills by adversarial motion priors.
+Robotica.
+Published online 2025:1-13. doi:10.1017/S0263574725001444'
 ---

 In recent years, there has been growing interest in developing robots and autonomous systems that can interact with humans in a more natural and intuitive way.
 One of the key challenges in achieving this goal is to enable these systems to manipulate objects and tools in a manner that is similar to how humans do.
 In this paper, we propose a novel approach for learning human-style manipulation skills by using adversarial motion priors.